PC Bottleneck Calculator

 GPU bottlenecks have the simplest solution: upgrade just the graphics card.
 No motherboard change needed, no RAM compatibility worries, no BIOS updates.
 Unplug old GPU, plug in new one, install drivers, done.
 This is why it's actually smarter to have a slightly better CPU than GPU—your upgrade path is cheaper and easier.

 Resolution is the single most important factor determining which component bottlenecks your system.
 The same CPU+GPU pair that's CPU-bottlenecked at 1080p can become GPU-bottlenecked at 4K.
 Understanding this relationship is critical for building a balanced system for your target resolution.
+According to PCI-SIG bandwidth specifications, resolution directly affects data transfer requirements between CPU and GPU.
 Here's what actually happens at each resolution tier.

 1080p Gaming